matt-harvey/civil-date-time/README.md

 used in many everyday contexts.

-For example, if someone was born on 1 January 2000, then they will typically want to celebrate their birthday on 1 January each year, in whichever timezone they happen to be living in at the time.
+For example, if someone was born on 1 January 2000, then they will typically want to celebrate their birthday on 1 January each year, in _whichever_ timezone they happen to be living in at the time.
 In other words, the entity "1 January 2000", insofar as it represents their date of birth, is timezone-agnostic.

-In a software context, this might be important if, for example, we want to send an email to each user on their birthday&mdash;whichever timezone that user happens to be in.
-It is with the user that the timezone is associated here&mdash;not with the date.
+In a software context, this might be important if, for example, we want to send an email to each user on their birthday, where each user may have a different timezone associated with them.
+A given user's timezone might change over time; but their date of birth will not.
+It is with the user that the timezone should be associated here&mdash;not with their date of birth.

-While it's possible to use the PHP standard library's `DateTime` or `DateTimeImmutable` to represent civil dates and times in PHP, it isn't ideal; as it requires an out-of-band convention about how to interpret the timezone information attached to such an object.
+While it's possible to use the standard library's `DateTime` or `DateTimeImmutable` to represent civil dates and times in PHP, it isn't ideal, as it requires an out-of-band convention about how to interpret the timezone information attached to such an object.
 (Should the timezone data _merely_ be ignored?
 Should the date time be converted to UTC and _then_ have its timezone ignored?
 Or should non-UTC `DateTime`s be considered invalid as representations of civil dates?)

 A dedicated class, that omits timezone information by design, allows civil dates, times, and date-time